WWE Raw Results: Winners, Grades, Reaction and Highlights from December 4

 Sheamus and Cesaro defeated Dean Ambrose and Seth Rollins

 These two teams are incapable of having a bad match.
 For three-quarters of the way through, Monday's main event was exactly what you would expect from the talent involved.

 The interjection of Samoa Joe, the screwy finish and the restart hurt the flow and led to an overbooked mess late.
 With that said, it was still a quality capper to a show that was consistently entertaining throughout.

-The only question now is whether or not Sheamus and Cesaro will continue their rivalry with The Shield or if they move on to a different team.
+The only question now is whether Sheamus and Cesaro will continue their rivalry with The Shield or move on to a different team.